ashwin-k22/ecen758-g11/README.md

 (Warning: training the CNN Model takes ~30 minutes)

-In folder with version2:
+In folder(testing):
 Is jupyter notebook if data is not in gzip folder.
-Please note this takes longer to run the CNN model.
+Please note this takes significantly longer to run the CNN model.